Iranian influence operations in the United Kingdom

-The Islamic Republic of Iran has conducted many influence operations within the United Kingdom.
+The Islamic Republic of Iran has conducted a range of influence operations within the United Kingdom, according to government officials, researchers, and security analysts.

-According to researchers, Iranian influence campaigns have included the promotion of Scottish independence to foster disunity within the United Kingdom, the dissemination of fundamentalist Islamic ideology, lobbying politicians to encourage policies of British appeasement toward Iran, orchestrating terror plots and violent schemes against opposition Persian-language journalists, among other activities.
+Reports have attributed these activities to efforts aimed at undermining British political cohesion, promoting narratives aligned with Iranian state interests, and targeting Iranian dissidents and journalists based in the UK.
+Reported activities include online influence campaigns, the dissemination of fundamentalist Islamic ideology, lobbying British politicians to encourage policies perceived as conciliatory toward Iran, and involvement in plots and intimidation campaigns.

-Iranian operations are conducted by the Islamic Revolutionary Guards Corps.
+Iranian operations are primarily attributed to the Islamic Revolutionary Guards Corps.
 In 2025, British government adviser, Jonathan Hall told the New York Times, the United Kingdom "Faces 'Extraordinary' Threat from Russian and Iranian Plots".

 Background

 Iran views the United Kingdom as a "historic antagonist" due to the United Kingdom's colonial history in the Middle East.
 According to the UK defence journal, the weakening of the UK's "internal cohesion" is part of Iran's strategy in fighting Western countries through asymmetric warfare.
 Due to financial limitations, Iran has employed "cover online influence" as a relatively cheap method to influence politics and beliefs in western countries.
 Iran is said to view the United Kingdom as "Little Satan", whilst the United States is viewed as "Big Satan".